LazyTown: Television and on-demand history

 In 2008, a Spanish-dubbed version of LazyTown debuted on V-me, a television network created for the Hispanic market in the US.
-NBC began airing it every Saturday on 7 July 2012, as part of the new Saturday morning NBC Kids pre-school block, until 25 September 2016.
-The Spanish-dubbed version also airs on Telemundo (a sister station to NBC) as part of the weekend pre-school morning block MiTelemundo.
+The Spanish-dubbed version was also aired on Telemundo (a sister station to NBC) as part of the weekend pre-school morning block MiTelemundo.

+In 2011 an Arabic dub aired on Cartoon Network Arabia's early morning Cartoonito block for the Middle East and North Africa and it aired until late 2014 when the block was discontinued.
+It made a brief return back to air in 2019 upon the return of the Cartoonito block on the channel but hasn"t been aired since.
+In 2010 a subbed version briefly aired on Saudi Channel MBC 3 but was"t a huge success compared to the dubbed version at Cartoon Network Arabia.

-In Brazil, the two first seasons of the show was broadcast with Brazilian Portuguese dubbing on SBT (on the children's television block Bom Dia & Cia), and subsequently on Discovery Kids.
-The two last seasons was broadcast on Boomerang until 2018.
+In Brazil, the two first seasons of the show was broadcast with Brazilian Portuguese dubbing on SBT (on the children's television block Bom Dia & Cia), and subsequently on Discovery Kids and Cartoon Network.
+The last two seasons were broadcast on Boomerang until 2018.

 In Serbia, Bosnia-Herzegovina and Macedonia, the show was broadcast on Ultra TV.
 A Croatian-dubbed version called Lijeni Grad was broadcast in Croatia on HRT 2.
+A Macedonian-dubbed version called Мрзеливиот Град was broadcast in Macedonia on Sitel.

-In the European Portuguese-dubbed version, the show aired on Nick Jr. and Canal Panda in Portugal.
+In Portugal, the first two seasons of the European Portuguese version aired on RTP2, and Canal Panda, with the latter two seasons airing solely on RTP 2 several years later.

 The series has been dubbed into thirty-two languages.
-In the Icelandic dub, actors Magnús Scheving (Sportacus), Guðmundur Þór Kárason (Ziggy) and Stefán Karl Stefánsson (Robbie Rotten) dubbed themselves on the soubdtrack.
+In the Icelandic dub, actors Magnús Scheving (Sportacus), Guðmundur Þór Kárason (Ziggy) and Stefán Karl Stefánsson (Robbie Rotten) dubbed themselves on the soundtrack.